ufs-community/ufs-weather-model/doc/UsersGuide/source/Introduction.rst

 Key architectural elements of the UFS WM, along with links to external detailed documentation for those elements, are listed below:

-- The Finite-Volume Cubed-Sphere (FV3) dynamical core.
+- The Finite-Volume Cubed-Sphere (FV3) dynamical core (https://noaa-emc.github.io/FV3_Dycore/html/index.html).

 - The Flexible Modeling System (:term:`FMS`), a software infrastructure used for functions such as parallelization (https://www.gfdl.noaa.gov/fms/).